Ruebennase/EventStoreML/README.md

 ## Status: Experimental

 > EventStoreML is an active exploration.
-Its purpose is to test whether event-sourced systems can describe themselves purely through events.
+For now its purpose is to test whether event-sourced systems can describe themselves purely through events.
 Feedback, discussion, and experiments are welcome.
 The concepts and syntax may change as we evaluate practical viability.

 > EventStoreML is not optimized for performance.
 Its goal is to maximize *eventsourceiness*, to express, store, and evolve everything as events, including schemas themselves.
 It aims for clarity, lineage, and introspection first, not runtime efficiency.